A Global Circumnavigation Voyage in the Picton Castle

 What is Life at Sea Like?

 In the tropics we live, work and often sleep on deck in the tradewinds – a barefoot healthy outdoor life.
 We are on a three-watch system, four hours on duty, eight hours off.
 Occasionally we will hear the call for “all hands” but not often.
 Everyone is crew, and the ship comes first.

 Frequent workshops in ropework, rigging, seamanship, rules of the road, celestial navigation, ocean winds and weather and other nautical subjects, as well as safety drills, are carried out during long sea passages.
 Naturally much of your learning is simply absorbed while carrying out daily tasks and useful work sailing the ship.

 While first and foremost we become deep-water seafarers, nonetheless a run ashore is near and dear to the mariner’s heart.
 In port, crew members divide up to stand anchor watch, take the longboat out on expeditions to an uninhabited cay, explore ashore on free watches, meet folks in their own lands and on their own terms.
 We swim off the ship if it’s warm enough, invite new friends to see our ship, give tours to school children, host a reception to share the lore of our ship, and whatever else our imaginations can come up with.
-Every island and port have much, and many different things, to offer.
+Every island and port has much, and many different things, to offer.

 Becoming a Seafarer Under Sail

 When you sign aboard Picton Castle, you become part of the crew that sails the ship.
 Don't have any sailing experience?
 That's okay!
 As a training ship, it's Picton Castle's mission to teach you the ropes - literally.
 Under Captain Moreland’s direction, our professional crew are here to instruct you and guide you as you learn the intricacies of square rig sailing.
 While we offer frequent workshops on a variety of educational topics, much of the learning happens in the hands-on process of sailing the ship.
 Your interest and motivation will drive your learning.